spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 The bar chart shows the cost of your workload over time.
 The default display breaks down each bar into different namespaces and represents the daily cost over the last week.
 Modify the time period and groupings according to your needs.
 See Grouping Options below for more information.

+>**Note:**
->**Note:** For ECS only, costs are broken down into services instead of namespaces.
-Also, ECS cost analysis does not include network costs.
+> - For ECS only, costs are broken down into services instead of namespaces.
+> - Only AWS Kubernetes cost analysis includes network costs.

 <img src="/ocean/_media/cost-analysis-5.png" />